a philosophical review of 'The Left Behind' by Robert Wuthnow

 1) You speak of problems being caused "by drugs," but we should remember, I think, that the DEA's job is to keep drugs a problem.
 To see how this works, I recommend "Synthetic Panics" by Philip Jenkins.
 He describes how the DEA seeks to parlay local drug issues into national crises with the help of prime-time documentaries like "48 Hours."

 I believe it would be more accuurate to refer to today's drug problems as "prohibition problems."
 Before 1914, folks could smoke opium peaceably in their home without fanfare, with the product being uncontaminated.
 By constantly screaming about "drugs," the prohibitionists encouraged drug use among the young -- then they refused on principle to teach safe use.
 Meanwhile, they advocated a prohibition that made dosage and purity of drugs uncertain, leading to overdoses and death.
-Drugs like fentanyl and heroin merely supply the opiate experience in new forms that were necessitated by prohibition.
+Drugs like Fentanyl and heroin merely supply the opiate experience in new forms that were necessitated by prohibition.

 "Opioid Use Disorder" might be more accurately called "Prohibition Spectrum Disorder."